Mueang Khong: History & presently

 Mueang Khong is a tiny community in the surrounding of the Chiang Dao range.
 Its name meaning "city or town of Khong", since it has the Khong and Mae Taeng rivers flowing through the area.
-For Khong is a river that originated from neighbouring Wiang Haeng district, and flows confluence with the Mae Taeng river at the end of the sub-district.
+For Khong is a river that originated from neighbouring Wiang Haeng district, and flows confluence the Mae Taeng river at the end of the sub-district.

 In the past, it was only a pass or overnight spot for people who traveled from somewhere else.

 Nowadays, this community is well-known as another tourist attraction in the district.
 There are homestays, coffee shops, and paddy fields that are check-in and good photography spots for visitors.
 It has interestingly adapted itself for tourism.

 Geography

 Mueang Khong is 30 km (18 mi) from downtown Chiang Dao.
 It can be accessible via a steep hilly route as well as off-road route connecting to Huai Nam Dang, Wiang Kaen, and Mae Taeng districts.

 The terrain is a plain that is surrounded by Chiang Dao range, with a total area of 270 km2 (100 sq mi), mostly paddy fields.

 Neighbouring districts are (from north clockwise): Wiang Haeng of Chiang Mai, Mueang Ngai in its district, Mae Taeng of Chiang Mai, and Pai of Mae Hong Son.